idilibrahim/guess-the-word/README.md

 ## Credits:
 This game was created by Idil Ibrahim.
-Special thanks to my pair programming partner, Richard Zhou
+Special thanks to my pair programming partner, Richard Zhou for catching some challenging errors along the way!

 ## License
 This project is licensed under the MIT License - see the LICENSE.txt file for details.